Varrkan82/Arma3-modlink/README.md

 **Added:** option to remove selection from all mods.

-**Added:** option to load mod compilation from HTMP file, saved from ArmA Launcher.
+**Added:** option to load mod compilation from HTML file, saved from ArmA Launcher.

 Use "More actions" button on a MOD selection screen.